JazminVidal/EpaDB/readme.md

 ## Overview

-You will encounter the following folders organized by speaker:
+You will encounter the following folders organized by speaker in the test and train folders:

 - waveforms: contains all the speech recordings of the speaker.
 - transcriptions: contains the prompts read by the speaker in .lab format.